 Had little to deal with aerially against the diminutive Sessegnon but kept the forward quiet on the deck.

-Everton's creative spark and how they could miss him during Saturday's FA Cup semi-final.
+Everton's creative spark and how the club could miss him during Saturday's FA Cup semifinal.
 At the heart of most of the Toffees' attacking output and scored a goal of the utmost quality, curling to the far corner.

 Helped out massively by the dominant Fellaini.
 Had to curb his attacking instinct at times which damaged his output but took his goal absolutely brilliantly.

 One of few good performances in a tight first half.
-Held the midfield together alongside Leon Osman, who is less experienced in taking the responsibility of a two in the centre.
+Held the midfield together alongside Leon Osman, who is less experienced in taking the responsibility of two in the center.
 Won everything in the air and passed well.